Harleah G. Buck, Ph.D., RN, CHPN

 B.S.N., Columbia University, New York, N.Y., 1979

-Upstreaming palliative care
+Upstreaming palliative care in heart failure

-Self-care in end-state heart failure
+Dyadic interaction in heart failure

 Funded Research Projects